yktoo/yktoo.com/content/blog/0324/index.en.md

 The building with shops on the ground level and apartments above was designed by the architect bureau [Attika Architekten](http://www.attika.nl/projecten/plein-rond-de-eik).
 The concrete emoticons only appear on one of its walls.
 ![](img:3.bp.blogspot.com/-ZI7EXGMDF_g/WQ9rt9ZppyI/AAAAAAAAp6k/9qYkJoUlTbgiHYZeHZH7I2OmZUyEEFfOwCPcB/s1600/dsc05178.picasaweb.jpg:a "Emoticons.")

-This house is erected on a square built around a 150-year-old oak, which bears the logical name of //Plein Rond de Eik// ("Square Around the Oak").
+This house is erected on a square built around a 150-year-old oak, which bears the logical name of {{< fl "Plein Rond de Eik" >}} ("Square Around the Oak").

 The author of the idea Changiz Tehrani said in his [interview to The Verge](https://www.theverge.com/tldr/2017/4/24/15405402/emoji-emoticon-architecture-facade-netherlands):